PAL Graduate Certificate Requirements

 How to Sign Up for the PAL Graduate Certificate

-- As stated on the graduate school website, you must enroll in a certificate program using the admissions form, found HERE.
+- You can enroll in the PAL certificate program using the admissions form provided by the Graduate School at Duke.
 You can enroll in the certificate program at any point during your graduate career.

 - This form must be signed by Dr. Moi and then returned to the graduate school (address is found at the bottom of the form).